CPMAI Certification: The Complete Guide

 Early career professionals who want to enter the AI project space

 No prior AI experience is required.
 Candidates only need to be at least 18 years old and complete the PMI-CPMAI Exam Prep Course.
+If you’re early in your AI journey, start with our guide on how to become an AI project management, then think about considering the credential.

 Why PMI-CPMAI matters now